You love nursing. You love traveling. And you love kids.

 - Tumors

-As a traveling pediatric endocrinology nurse, you would often work with children and teenagers with delayed physical and mental development.
+You would often work with children and teenagers with delayed physical and mental developments.

 - Working with doctors to develop, implement, and assess treatment plans